codaemon-matej/data_scraping_api/README.md

 Each state has its own unclaimed property database.
 Select the states you want to search here.

-# System: PHP, MySql, Codeigniter, Anticaptcha API
+System:PHP, MySql, Codeigniter, Anticaptcha API
-# Front End: HTML, CSS, JS, Bootstrap
+Front End: HTML, CSS, JS, Bootstrap

 # Requirements: